dotnet/docs/docs/standard/glossary.md

 A *.dll* or *.exe* file that can contain a collection of APIs that can be called by applications or other assemblies.

-An assembly may include types such as interfaces, classes, structures, enumerations, and delegates.
+An assembly might include types such as interfaces, classes, structures, enumerations, and delegates.
 Assemblies in a project's *bin* folder are sometimes referred to as *binaries*.
 See also [library](#library).

 ## BCL